8BitRobot/phlebotomist-geolocator/README.md

 - `requests` to make API requests
 - `smtplib` and `email` to send email alerts
 - `shapely` to easily work with GeoJSON data

-## Possible modifications

-The system is currently designed to query the API every few minutes in order to easily accommodate large numbers of clinicians.
-If we know for sure that the number of clinicians that need to be monitored will be lower, we can safely decrease the 4-minute alert interval to something in the order of several seconds while still safely avoiding the API query limit.

-Another possible enhancement would be to measure the distance between the clinician and the bounding box and report that in the email alerts.
-If the distance is small, then the clinician probably just left the region on accident, and it's not a serious issue.
-However, if the clinician is miles from the target location and rapidly moving further away, it's indicative of more serious issues that need to be promptly addressed.